Our Boutique is currently open Wednesday thru Saturday from 10am-4pm.

-Cormeth Boutique is a Thrift Store and a ministry of Coronado Community United Methodist Church.
-Located in the historic Beach Club building on the corner of Flagler Avenue and South Peninsula Avenue, the Boutique is open Monday through Saturday from 10:00 am to 4:00 pm.
+The Boutique is a Thrift Store and a ministry of Coronado Community United Methodist Church.
+Located in the historic Beach Club building on the corner of Flagler Avenue and South Peninsula Avenue, the Boutique is open Wednesday thru Saturday from 10:00 am to 4:00 pm.

 Items in the Boutique include clothing, housewares, jewelry, and furniture.
-For those vacationing in New Smyrna Beach, the Boutique is a great place to pick up children and seasonal items.
+For those vacationing in New Smyrna Beach, the Boutique is a great place to pick up children’s clothes and seasonal items.
 For locals, they always know a “treasure” is waiting to be found.

 What donations does the Boutique accept: As a thrift/resale store, we seek items that our customers have an interest in purchasing.
 As you sort through items to donate, please make sure the items are in good condition, free from damage, stains, etc. Please do not include items which have logos of commercial businesses, etc. We gladly welcome items of popular sports teams.